influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/administration/logs.md

 #### sysvinit

 On Linux sytems not using systemd, InfluxDB writes all log data and `stderr` to `/var/log/influxdb/influxd.log`.
-You can override this location by setting the environment variable `STDERR` in the InfluxDB configuration file (`/etc/default/influxdb`).
+You can override this location by setting the environment variable `STDERR` in `/etc/default/influxdb`.
+(If this file doesn't exist you need to create it.)

 For example, if `/etc/default/influxdb` contains: